DavyCode/blog/_posts/2017-12-11-our-journey-toward-saas-customization-and-extensibility-at-auth0.markdown

 *[NASA](https://www.flickr.com/photos/gsfc/34827899312) licensed under [Creative Commons 2.0](https://creativecommons.org/licenses/by/2.0/)*

+To solve this problem, we introduced a method of adding custom code into the platform that could be defined by customers.
 The inspiration for custom code extensibility as a solution came from spreadsheets.
-Excel has significant functionality out of the box, but there is always a function, macro or calculation that is not available.
+Excel has significant functionality out of the box, but you can always add a function, macro or calculation that better reflects your goal.
 However, you can write them yourself directly in Excel removing the dependency on Microsoft engineers.

 > **"We wanted a similar experience for our users.
 A user should be able to log in to the dashboard, write a small amount of node.js code that executes later during authorization transactions."**<br />
 > Eugenio Pace - Co-Founder, VP Customer Success

 Like Excel, we wanted to offer users a really simple experience for customizing our product through code.
 We believed a user should be able to write their logic in an editor, debug it in place, and make it live in production, all without having to stand up a service.
 This differed from the prevalent approach at the time for dealing with customization through webhooks, which were hosted by the user.

-We quickly implemeted an MVP that had some issues, primarily a lack of security.
-It was merely creating a process boundary between the core Auth0 stack and the customer's code.
+We quickly implemented an MVP to prove out the concept.
+It created a process boundary between the core Auth0 stack and the customer's code.
 It primarily prevented well behaved, well-intentioned code from accidentally bringing down the authorization service or other sandboxed code.
-It was not preventing malicious code from accessing things it should not or corrupting the environment.

 Although the MVP had its limitations, it proved that the user experience for customization could be greatly improved, aligning well with our philosophy of "Identity made simple for developers."